infrahq/infra/docs/README.md

 ## Tags

-Category directories are denoted by adding a `.category` file in the directory.
+Category directories have a `.category` file in the directory.

 ## Category front matter